610494/SVDD/README.md

 3. Update the testing & inference result file at `SVDD/src/npz_to_json.py`, line 201.

-4. Start training (need to log in wandb in the first time).
+4. Start training (need to log in wandb in the first time):

 ```
 cd SVDD/src